paperless-ngx/paperless-ngx/docs/administration.md

 If `--data-only` is provided, only the database will be exported.
 This option is intended to facilitate database upgrades without needing to clean documents and thumbnails from the media directory.

-If `--no-progress-bar` is provided, the progress bar will be hidenn, rendering the exporter quiet.
+If `--no-progress-bar` is provided, the progress bar will be hidden, rendering the exporter quiet.
 This option is useful for scripting scenarios, such as when using the exporter with `crontab`.